-Bandura (2015) cites several statements by people who seemingly express little regret or conflict about behaviors described as harmful or immoral.
+Bandura cites several statements by people who seemingly express little regret or conflict about behaviors described as harmful or immoral.
 These examples include public statements by gun rights advocates and tobacco firm executives defending themselves against criticisms or lawsuits.
-However, a difficulty with taking such statements as evidence of moral disengagement is that people may be especially unlikely to express doubt or regret when they are under attack or otherwise seeking to defend themselves or what they view as their legitimate interests.
-In other words, these individuals may well have experienced conflict about their actions even when they did not say so in public.
+However, it is difficult to take such statements as evidence of moral disengagement because people may be especially unlikely to express doubt or regret when they are defending themselves or what they view as their legitimate interests.
+In other words, these people may well have experienced conflict about their actions even though they did not say so in public.
 Similarly, defendants who choose to exercise their Fifth Amendment right not to self-incriminate themselves in a court could very well regret what they did without expressing such regret in court.

-In short, there is evidence that people are can be conflicted even as they choose to violate general moral principles.
-Moreover, the evidence provided by Bandura, for the most part, does not demonstrate an absence of conflict or regret among those who engage in or support the practices he terms harmful or immoral.
-The implication is people said to morally disengage may in fact not disengage their moral principles but rather seek to determine which principle to give priority in situations of conflict.
+In short, there is evidence that people can be conflicted even as they choose to violate general moral principles.
+Moreover, the evidence provided by Bandura does not demonstrate an absence of conflict or regret among those who engage in or support the practices he deems harmful or immoral.
+The implication is that people said to morally disengage may in fact not disengage their moral principles but rather seek to determine which principle to give priority in situations of conflict.
 This makes for a very different psychological account of the phenomena discussed by Bandura, and calls for a reconsideration of moral disengagement as a psychological construct.